blinkingtwelve/jsonmason/README.rst

     :   Informational: Whether the value is a leaf value

     `path: Tuple`
-    :   Full path to the node
+    :   Full logical path to the node

+    `refpath: Tuple`
+    :   References to enveloping containers

     `value: Any`
     :   The value at the path